 Both SYS_printf and SYS_vprintf internally call the function SYS_putchar to output individual characters via the Putc function configured in the SYS Manager Properties.
 The default Putc function is UTL_doPutc, which writes a character to the system trace buffer.
 The size and memory segment for the system trace buffer can also be set in the SYS Manager Properties.
-This system trace buffer can be viewed only by looking for the SYS_PUTCBEG symbol in the Code Composer Studio memory view.
+This system trace buffer can be viewed only by looking for the SYS_PUTCBEG symbol in the CCS Memory view.

-Constraints andImage: The function bound to Exit function or any of the handler functions are not reentrant; SYS_exit must be called atomically.
+• The function bound to Exit function or any of the handler functions are not reentrant; SYS_exit must be called atomically.